-This line covers local agency costs that cannot be readily identified to a specific project.
-The costs listed in this line item represent an equitable share of expenditures for activities not directly allocated to rightof-way, construction, or other categories.
+This line covers local jurisdiction costs that cannot be readily identified to a specific project.
+The costs listed in this line item represent an equitable share of expenditures for activities not directly allocated to right-of-way, construction, or other categories.
 Allocations must be based on a reasonable, documented methodology.